“He who walks with integrity walks securely; the man who takes crooked paths will be found out.” Proverbs 10:9

 For the Christ-follower, this means every area of life is centered around Jesus.
 Living with integrity means we recognize there is no division between sacred and secular, online and offline, or public and private.
 Life is not compartmentalized.
 Everything is linked and interconnected to our walk with Jesus.

-Integrity is comprised of three, all-encompassing words – wherever, whatever, whenever.
+Integrity is comprised of three all-encompassing words – wherever, whatever, and whenever.

 Wherever we are,